 Things such as baby wipes, cat litter, cigarette butts, cleaning wipes, coffee grounds, condoms, cooking oil, dental floss, diapers, feminine products, food (including pet food), household chemicals and cleaners, napkins and paper towels, pharmaceuticals, toilet paper that isn’t septic safe, and even the hair you lose when you shave and shampoo can cause serious damage to your septic system.
 The less you flush down the drain and toilet the more efficient your septic system is and the longer it lives.

 Express Septic Services can also help extend the life of your septic system with regular inspections and maintenance.
 Call us to set up an appointment.
-Our number is 864-302-1810 and we help customers in Greenville, SC, and its surrounding areas.
+We help customers in Greenville, SC, and surrounding areas.
 Call us today.